apache/cordova-docs/STYLESHEET.md

   sentences.
 No periods when bullets are sentence fragments.
 However, bullet lists should be internally consistent.

+## Common Grammatical Errors

+* Do not use use apostrophes for plural, so "...manages core APIs," not api's or API's.
+Only use apostrophes for possessives, e.g. "the API's members"

 ## Miscellaneous

 * For procedure lists, don't break out separate items for (1) do this,